BoringBoredom/PC-Optimization-Hub/README.md

     - [Integralfx's DDR4 guide](https://github.com/integralfx/MemTestHelper/blob/master/DDR4%20OC%20Guide.md)
   - ## CPU (Intel)
     - Adjust VCORE, [LLC and VRM switching frequency](https://elmorlabs.com/index.php/2019-09-05/vrm-load-line-visualized/).
     - Stress test with [Linpack Xtreme](https://www.ngohq.com/linpack-xtreme.html) for a few minutes.
+Residuals should always match.
+[This](https://tpucdn.com/download/images/122_small-v1609400124.png) is fine.
+[This](https://www.techpowerup.com/forums/attachments/inkeduntitled_li-jpg.107003/) is not fine.
     - Monitor the temperature and make sure you are below your threshold.
 Personally, I would aim for <60°C.
     - Continue raising both All Core and Uncore by 100 MHz and do quick stress tests.
 Eventually, you will encounter either instability or temperature above your threshold.
     - If the temperature is too high, you can try lowering VCORE (P = I * V).